Backblaze/b2-sdk-python/README.release.md

   - Verify that the release has been uploaded to the PyPI
 - Install using pip and verify that it gets the correct version:
   - `pip install -U b2sdk`
-- Update for dev:
-  - Bump the version number to an odd number (for example: 1.0.2 -> 1.0.3)
-  - Commit the changes and push to GitHub again.